William R. Johnson

+Early life and education

+Johnson was born and grew up in Palo Alto.
+He earned his Bachelor of Arts degree from the University of California, Los Angeles.
+Later, he moved to Austin, Texas to attend the McCombs School of Business at the University of Texas, from which he received a master's degree in Business Administration in 1974.

+Career

-He worked at Drackett as an assistant product manager for Behold furniture polish, starting at $13,000 a year.
-He worked at Ralston Purina, Frito-Lay and Anderson-Clayton Foods before joining Heinz in 1982 as general manager of new business.
+In his early career, Johnson held management positions at Drackett, Ralston Purina, and Anderson-Clayton Foods before joining Heinz in 1982 as general manager of new business.

-In 1988, as president and CEO of the poorly performing Heinz Pet Products, he turned around a poorly performing operation which some analysts had proclaimed unsalvageable.
+In 1988, as president and CEO, Johnson turned around the poorly performing Heinz Pet Products.
 In 1992, he did the same thing at the highly visible Starkist Foods.
 In 1993 he was named senior vice president and director, in 1996 president and COO, and in 1998, named president and CEO.
-In 2000, he became chairman as well.
+In 2000, he was named chairman of the board of directors.

-Johnson is fiscally conservative, focusing on cost-containment, and the performance of major brands, as he faces stiff competition and pricing demands from wholesalers.
-He is described by coworkers as incredibly intense; he agrees with that assessment.
+In March 2015, Johnson joined the board of PepsiCo.
+On February 11, 2009, the board of directors of UPS elected William R. Johnson as an independent director of the company.

+Personal life

+Johnson married Susie in 1974 and they have two children.

-He credits his father, Bill "Tiger" Johnson with instilling him with a fiercely competitive spirit and a passionate desire to win.
-Tiger Johnson was a center for the San Francisco 49ers and then head coach of the Cincinnati Bengals.
+He credits his father, Bill "Tiger" Johnson, with instilling him with a fiercely competitive spirit and a passionate desire to win.
 Johnson also learned motivation from his father and other coaches.
 In the Pittsburgh Post-Gazette, he told reporter Patricia Sabatini that, "Some people need to be handled gently.
 Other people you can kick in the rear end" (May 18, 1998).

-Johnson was born and grew up in Palo Alto.
-He married Susie in 1974.
-They have two children, Brad and Tracy, who are also pursuing careers in business.

-On February 11, 2009, the board of directors of UPS (NYSE:UPS) elected William R. Johnson as a new independent director of the company.

-Education

-Johnson earned his Bachelor of Arts degree from the University of California, Los Angeles in 1971.
-While a student at UCLA, he was initiated into the Alpha Tau Omega fraternity.
-Later, he moved to Austin, Texas to attend the McCombs School of Business at the University of Texas, from which he received a master's degree in Business Administration in 1974.